catherinestirk97/christmas-countdown/README.md

 # christmas-countdown

-Web application which displays a live countdown until Christmas 2020
+Web application which displays a live countdown until Christmas 2020.
+Features media queries to be mobile/tablet responsive.